-Not only do branded lockers reinforce your brand in-store, but they advertise your click and collect services and offer consumers a visual cue of where they can pick up deliveries.
+Not only do branded lockers reinforce your brand in-store, but they advertise your click and collect option and offer consumers a visual cue of where they can pick up deliveries.

-- Customers have a convenient alternative to the cumbersome process of returning items through the mail and the ability to bypass busy customer service lines.
+- Customers have a convenient alternative to the cumbersome process of returning items through the mail or in-store.
 They also receive refunds quicker than they would by sending items in the mail.

-- For retailers, using package lockers for returns cuts down on return shipping costs, frees up time for customer service associates, and increases foot traffic to the store.
+- For retailers, using smart lockers for returns cuts down on return shipping costs, frees up time for customer service associates, and increases foot traffic to the store.

-Overall, package lockers are proving to be a benefit to both retailers and their customers.
-If you’re interested in installing package lockers at your retail location, contact us to learn more.
+Overall, smart lockers are proving to be a benefit to both retailers and their customers.
+If you’re interested in installing smart lockers at your retail location, contact us to learn more.

 - Smiota vs. Parcel Pending vs. Luxer One vs. Others: Which Package Locker System is Your Best Fit?